By: Sophia Speroff, MPH, RD

 As parents and caregivers, we have an immense influence on our kids—and the way we talk about food, our behaviors around food and the way we encourage healthy eating will have a lifelong impact on our children.
+Whether your child is picky, eats too much or too little, the solution is the same: do your job with feeding and let your child do their jobs with eating.
+To prevent feeding problems, follow Ellen Satter’s Division of Responsibility in Feeding from birth.
 Here are my five top tips for keeping conversations about food positive and encouraging.

 Children have a more attuned sense of hunger and fullness than adults, and when we push them to eat beyond what their body needs, we teach them to overeat.
 It’s your job as a parent to provide nutritious meals and supply an appropriate portion size at the beginning of the meal.
+And, the other part of your job is to trust your child with what their responsibility of eating is which includes eating, eating the amount they need to name a few.
+Again, your child is responsible for how much.
 Allow your child to stop eating if they tell you they’re full, and allow extra fruits, lean proteins, whole grains and veggies if they’re still hungry.
 Children’s caloric needs can be far greater than you may expect given their high level of activity and growth—help nourish them with the vitamins, minerals and nutrients their body needs.

 Children’s taste buds change and develop over time, so it’s important to keep trying foods, even if it wasn’t an instant favorite the first time.
 Some studies have shown that it may take 5-10 exposures to a new food for toddlers to accept it, and 10-15 exposures for children ages 3-4.
 Try introducing new foods with familiar ones helps, vary your cooking methods and seasonings and always encourage taking a bite of something new.